Salmon Bowls

 • Pickled red onion.
 For a nice tangy flavor and crunchy texture.

 • Mango.
-I know this may sound weird, but trust me, the sweetness from the mango balances out the acid and heat from the other ingredients beautifully.
+Trust me, the mango sweetness balances the acid and heat from the other ingredients beautifully.

 • Spicy mayo.
 To drizzle over the bowls.
 Other sauces I’ve tried are hot honey sauce and, shamefully, Big Mac sauce (sorry, not sorry).